Record number of marriages, fewer divorces in Singapore in 2022

 A total of 29,389 marriages were registered last year, 3.7 per cent more than the 28,329 marriages registered in 2021.

-This is the highest since data on total marriages registered in Singapore were first compiled and published in 1961.
+This is the highest since data on total marriages registered in Singapore was first compiled and published in 1961.

 The previous record high was in 2014 with 28,407 marriage registrations.